Braves vs. Cubs Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Cody Bellinger and others are listed when the Atlanta Braves host the Chicago Cubs at Truist Park on Wednesday at 7:20 PM ET.
+Ronald Acuna Jr. and Cody Bellinger are among the players with prop bets for the taking when the Atlanta Braves and the Chicago Cubs square off at Truist Park on Thursday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!